TariqMoore/KiddKazz/README.md

 * Python - (<1 year)
 * Soon C#...

-I’m looking to work for a company who values collaboration and growth opportunities.
+I’m looking to work for a company who values collaboration, growth opportunities, and a decent worklife balance!
 <br>

 <br>